hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 In case of the big memory nodes it is also important to add your memory requirements, for example::

-   $ sbatch -A lp_my_project -M genius -N 1 -n 36 --mem-per-cpu 20G -p bigmem myjobscript.slurm
+   $ sbatch -A lp_my_project -M genius -N 1 -n 36 --mem-per-cpu=20G -p bigmem myjobscript.slurm

 .. _submit to genius AMD node: